How to use ‘rating’ in Stock strategy?

 Stock Rating should be used in conjugation with the Percentile system.
 Any subscriber to FC strategies will be able to see both Rating and Percentile against a recommended stock.

-In rare situations, we will use ‘Rating under review’ category where we need more time to make a decision on the rating.
+In rare situations, we will use the ‘Rating under review’ category where we need more time to make a decision on the rating.
 This is likely to happen in an emergency type of corporate situation.

 Leave a Reply